echolabsdev/prism-docs/tool-calling.md

     ->using('anthropic', 'claude-3-sonnet')
     ->withPrompt("What's the weather like in Paris today?
 Should I bring a coat?")
     ->withTools([$weatherTool])
-    ->withMaxSteps(3); // Allow up to 3 steps for tool usage and response generation
+    ->withMaxSteps(3); // Allow up to 3 iterations for tool usage and response generation

 $response = $prism();
 ```